Mannchen/Archean-Mods/Infinite/InfiniteHV/InfiniteHV.md

 Infinite HV is a creative component that can provide or consume a user specified amount of HV power

 # Usage
 Connect the HV port.
-Then you can specify the amount of power consumed or provided using the **V** menu or via dataport input
+Then you can specify the amount of power consumed or provided using the **V** menu or via dataport input if `Allow dataport configuration` is checked.

 ### List of inputs
 | Channel | Function | Value |